Dentures Mesquite

 Factors that Affect the Cost of Dentures

-There are three main factors that contribute to the overall cost of your treatment.
+Three main factors contribute to the overall cost of your treatment.

 • The preparation before the denture can be worn will add to the cost.
 For example, if you need gum disease therapy or a tooth extraction ahead of time, these will contribute to the overall price.

-• The number of teeth that you are needing to have replaced.
+• The number of teeth that you need to have replaced.

 Cheaper doesn’t necessarily mean better when it comes to tooth replacement.
 Budget dentures are much more likely to become damaged and require frequent repairs and replacements.
 If you’re looking for optimal function and appearance, investing in quality dentures is a must.